-Below we outline four key ways organizations facilitate expansion into the global marketplace.
+Below we outline four international business strategies that organizations can pursue to facilitate expansion into the global marketplace.

 Many global companies create a separate legal entity in the target country, such as a representative office, branch office, or foreign subsidiary.
 Entity establishment makes sense primarily for companies that are ready to make long-term investments in the target country.